danrr/SELP/PROPOSAL.md

 ======

 1. Are the stages sensible divisions of work?
 Do you consider that the effort estimates are suitable?

-1. Do you think this is reasonable, or would I be better off using Backbone from the start?
+3. Do you think my assumption regarding the client-side code is valid, or would I be better off using Backbone from the start?

-1. On the whole, do you think the choice of technologies meshes well with the planned outcome?
+4. On the whole, do you think the choice of technologies meshes well with the planned outcome?